 If a sequence contains an expression list, it is evaluated at first.
 Then, the first item in the sequence is assigned to the iterating numbers.
 Next, the statements block is executed.
 Each item in the list is assigned to numbers, and the statement(s) block is executed until the entire sequence is exhausted.

 for letter in 'Python': print ('Current Letter :', letter)

-Above example will print each letter in new line from word "Python".
+The above example will print each letter in a new line from the word "Python".

 Here's is another example of a for loop, where we take a list of fruits:

 FruitList = ["Apple", "Avocado", "Banana", "Blackberry", "Blueberry", "Lemon", "Mango"] for x in FruitList: print(x)